16 BEST perennials for Zone 9 landscaping: sun-loving, LOW MAINTENANCE, COLORFUL flowers or plants that attract hummingbirds & butterflies!

 It has pretty blooms from Spring through Fall.
 It’s drought-tolerant.
 And, another plant that fills in it’s area so well that it blocks almost all weed growth inside it.

-13. Rock Rose aka Texas Swamp-Mallow
+13. Rock Rose aka Texas Swamp-Mallow (Pavonia Lasiopetala)

 This Rock Rose is another champion when it comes to being low maintenance, drought-tolerant, and super easy to grow!
 This plant is a Texas native that can be used in warmer climates, like ours.